creatorstudioshq/wine-club-saas-current/README.md

 5. **Access the application**
    - Open `http://localhost:3000`
-   - Use admin credentials or sign up as a new wine club
+   - Use demo credentials or sign up as a new wine club

 ## Square API Integration